dsreddy99/stash/docs/concepts/crds/backupconfiguration.md

 - **spec.target.directories :** `spec.target.directories` specifies list of directories to backup.

-- **spec.target.volumeMounts :** `spec.target.volumeMounts` list of volumes that contains the target directories.
-Stash will mount these directories inside sidecar container or backup job.
+- **spec.target.volumeMounts :** `spec.target.volumeMounts` list of volumes and their mountPath that contains the target directories.
+Stash will mount these volumes inside sidecar container or backup job.

 #### spec.runtimeSettings